DimitriPalmer22/Studio-Docs/Projects/Summer Project/Mechanics/09-21 Simple Passive Spells.md

 ### Rewards for Full Mana

+### Combo Counter-Based Ability
+Active on pickup.
+No manual start / stop events.
+Avernoth characters have a combo counter that increments on landing hits and resets on taking damage or not landing a hit for a certain duration.
+This ability grants a boost to a stat based on the current combo count.
+Magnitude is based on a

 ## Automatic Spell Cast on Event
 - Activated by a gameplay event
 - Casts a specific spell when the event occurs